marzukia/blog/content/posts/qmlx-maximising-ai-psychosis-minmaxing-mac-studio/index.md

 The number that actually matters in a conversation is neither of those in isolation.
 Because the cache makes prefill effectively free on warm turns, sustained conversational throughput is just the decode rate: roughly 55 tok/s at short context, holding around 28 even at 64k.
 The cache is what lets me quote the honest number and still sound fast.

+That "effectively free" needs one honest qualifier, because restore is not the same as free.
+On a deep turn the cache serves 99% or more of the prompt straight from SSD, so time to first token tracks the delta, the new tokens since the last checkpoint, not the whole prompt.
+Sitting at 168k tokens, a short follow-up is 67 new tokens and 2.6s to first token, the other 168,373 come off disk.
+But that delta is still prefilled at full cost, and at this depth each new token has to attend over the entire 165k KV, so it runs about 10ms a token.
+A one-line question stays fast.
+Paste a big tool result or a file, 1,800 new tokens deep in the conversation, and you are back to 17s before the first token.
+Restore kills the cold-prefill cliff.
+It does not make deep-context prefill free: the deeper you are, the more each delta token costs.

 ## Design principles

 A short list, because most of the decisions above fall out of it.